PostHog/posthog.com/contents/tutorials/angular-analytics.md

 ![Feature flag](../images/tutorials/angular-analytics/flag.png)

-To implement the flag in our app we must change the `home.component.ts` file as follows:
+To implement the flag in our app, we must make the following changes the `home.component.ts` file:

+- Set up a change detector service by importing `ChangeDetectorRef` and using a `constructor` to initialize it.

-- Add the `buttonText` as a variable in our `HomeComponent` class.
+- Add a `buttonText` state variable in our `HomeComponent` class.

-- Import `ChangeDetectorRef` and use a `constructor` to set it up as a service.

-- Use the `ngOnInit()` lifecycle hook to check the flags.

-- In `ngOnInit()`, wait for flags to load with `posthog.onFeatureFlags` then check our flag with `posthog.isFeatureEnabled('test-flag')`.
+- Use the `ngOnInit()` lifecycle hook to wait for flags to load with `posthog.onFeatureFlags` then check our flag with `posthog.isFeatureEnabled('test-flag')`.

-- If enabled, change the `buttonText` value and use the `changeDetector` to update the variable.
+- If the flag is enabled, change the `buttonText` state and use the `changeDetector` to update the template with the new value.

 Altogether, this looks like this: